Multi-Objective Agentic Rewrites for Unstructured Data Processing: Related Work

 \begin{enumerate}[nosep, leftmargin=*, wide=0pt] \item \textbf{Plan space.} Classical relational database optimizers search over rewrites such as filter and join reordering~\cite{chaudhuri1998overview, hellerstein1993predicate, selinger1979access}.
 These are rule-based, algebraic transformations.
 Semantic operators admit a richer space of rewrites---including transformations over the meaning of the task and data---which we organize along two axes (\Cref{fig:plan-space}): whether rewrites are {\em data-dependent} (requiring samples to instantiate) or {\em data-independent}, and whether rewrites are {\em agentic} (synthesized by an LLM, as in DocETL) or {\em rule-based} (not requiring an LLM agent to instantiate). \techreport{Examples of rule-based, data-independent rewrites include physical implementations like model substitution and ensembling in ABACUS~\cite{russo2025abacus}.
 Examples of rule-based, data-dependent rewrites---those that require samples to learn configurations but not an LLM agent to instantiate---include model cascades~\cite{patel2025semantic, viola2001rapid, kang2017noscope, zeighami2025cut}, context reduction~\cite{russo2025abacus}, and fine-tuning small LLMs~\cite{urban2024eleet}.
 An example of a rewrite that requires an LLM agent to instantiate, but not sample data, is operator fusion.
 Examples of agentic, data-dependent rewrites include most MOAR rewrite directives.} These quadrants vary in instantiation cost---from cheap (rule-based, data-independent) to expensive (agentic, data-dependent)---but also in expressiveness: e.g., agentic rewrites can synthesize novel transformations.
-MOAR is the only query optimizer with rewrites that span all four quadrants. \item \textbf{Cost model.} A cost model estimates the quality of candidate plans, guiding the search algorithm toward good plans.
-Selinger's cost model, for example, estimates I/O and CPU costs using statistics like cardinality and index availability~\cite{selinger1979access}.
-For semantic operators, the new challenge is estimating accuracy in addition to monetary cost or latency: there is no closed-form expression for how well an LLM will perform a task~\cite{semanticic, spade}.
+MOAR is the only query optimizer with rewrites that span all four quadrants. \item \textbf{Cost model.} \techreport{A cost model estimates the quality of candidate plans, guiding the search algorithm toward good plans.
+Selinger's cost model, for example, estimates I/O and CPU costs using statistics like cardinality and index availability~\cite{selinger1979access}.} For semantic operators, the new challenge is estimating accuracy in addition to monetary cost or latency: there is no closed-form expression for how well an LLM will perform a task~\cite{semanticic, spade}.
 Approaches to accuracy estimation vary in cost and precision.
-The simplest approach naively executes candidate plans on samples (as in LOTUS, DocETL-V1, and MOAR).
-ABACUS uses multi-armed bandits to adaptively sample plans and estimate their accuracy, tightening the accuracy bounds for promising (i.e., Pareto frontier) candidate plans; this cost estimation technique could be integrated into MOAR's search algorithm.
-Some rewrites guarantee accuracy by construction: model cascades and approximate query processing techniques bound accuracy relative to the unrewritten plan~\cite{patel2025semantic, jo2024thalamusdb, jo2024smart, zeighami2025cut}.
-However, all approaches require some notion of ground truth---either a user-specified ``oracle'' LLM-powered implementation~\cite{patel2025semantic, russo2025abacus, jo2024smart}, a user-defined accuracy function~\cite{russo2025abacus}, or LLM-as-judge pairwise comparisons for ranking candidate plans~\cite{shankar2025docetl}.
+The simplest approach naively executes candidate plans on samples (as in LOTUS, DocETL-V1, and MOAR). \rfour{ABACUS uses multi-armed bandits to adaptively sample plans and estimate their accuracy, tightening the accuracy bounds for promising (i.e., Pareto frontier) candidate plans.} Some rewrites guarantee accuracy by construction, e.g., model cascades bound accuracy relative to the unrewritten plan~\cite{patel2025semantic, jo2024thalamusdb, jo2024smart, zeighami2025cut}.
+All approaches require some ground truth---either a user-specified ``oracle'' LLM-powered implementation~\cite{patel2025semantic, russo2025abacus, jo2024smart}, a user-defined accuracy function~\cite{russo2025abacus, moartechreport}, or LLM-as-judge evaluation approaches~\cite{shankar2025docetl}.